 We’ve partnered with Foresters’ Forest to carry out conservation grazing in the Forest of Dean.
-The project aims to conserve and enhance wildlife in the Forest by creating areas of open habitat, especially heathland.
+The project aims to protect and enhance wildlife in the Forest by creating areas of open habitat, especially heathland.

 What will the project deliver?